Kap's reps: 'Little to no response' on job hunt

-Representatives for Colin Kaepernick say they have reached out to all 32 NFL teams about possible opportunities for the free-agent QB but have received "little to no response."
+Representatives for Colin Kaepernick say they have reached out to all 32 NFL teams about possible opportunities for the free-agent quarterback but have received "little to no response."

 This update was part of a lengthy statement released Thursday by agents Jeff Nalley and Jasmine Windham, with the headline "Facts to Address the False Narratives Regarding Colin Kaepernick."